Aldaviva/Bom.Squad/Readme.md

 1. Set **Replace pattern** to `new System.Text.UTF8Encoding(false, true)`.
 1. Enable **Format after replace**.
 1. Enable **Shorten references**.
-1. Set **Dscription** to something like `UTF8 without BOM`.
+1. Set **Description** to something like `UTF8 without BOM`.
 1. Click **Save**.

 ![ReSharper custom pattern](https://raw.githubusercontent.com/Aldaviva/Bom.Squad/master/.github/images/highlighting-pattern.png)

 ### Cross-cutting program-wide fix

+*This is the solution provided by this library.*

-Managing all of those custom instances of `UTF8Encoder` can be annoying and hard to keep track of.
+Managing all of those custom instances of `UTF8Encoding` can be annoying and hard to keep track of.
 There may not be a good place to share one `Encoding` instance, and some code may not let you specify your own `Encoding`.

-To fix this, you can disable UTF-8 BOM encoding for your entire program by modifying the `Encoding.UTF8` instance at runtime to set its private readonly boolean field `_emitUTF8Identifier` to `false`.
+To fix this, you can disable UTF-8 BOM encoding for your entire program by modifying the existing shared `Encoding.UTF8` instance in-memory at runtime to set its private readonly boolean field [`_emitUTF8Identifier`](https://source.dot.net/System.Private.CoreLib/src/libraries/System.Private.CoreLib/src/System/Text/UTF8Encoding.cs.html#f0ca9b36d106c6bd) to `false`.
 This functionality has been packed into the [**Bom.Squad**](https://www.nuget.org/packages/Bom.Squad) NuGet package.

 ```cs
 using Bom.Squad;